LAION-AI/Open-Assistant/README.md

 ## How To Try It Out

+### Chatting with the AI

+The chat frontend is now live [here](https://open-assistant.io/chat).
+Log in and start chatting!

 ### Contributing to Data Collection

 The data collection frontend is now live [here](https://open-assistant.io/).
 Log